surniaulula/wpsso/readme.txt

 	* Updated the Open Graph Example in the Social and Search Optimization metabox (under the Preview tab) to take both columns.
 	* Minor CSS updates for the Gutenberg editor page.
 * *Bugfixes*
-	* Fixed the unhide link when notices are dismissed, to unhide error and warning notices separately.
+	* Fixed the unhide link when notices are dismissed to unhide error and warning notices separately.
 * *Developer Notes*
 	* None